The themes are formed to address new challenges which do not fall neatly into the remit of one of the current research groups.

 We aim to identify appropriate physical environments and teaching methods that depart from the traditional lecture/practical scenario.

-The School of Computing Science has its own Virtual Learning Environment called NESS.
+The School of Computing has its own Virtual Learning Environment called NESS.
 It is being developed to support our theme's aims.

 UK university collaborators